 - 1. A completed and submitted online application (including essay) - 2.
 Two letters of recommendation - 3.
-Official transcripts from all colleges/universities attended (\see Prerequisites section) - 4.
+A complete essay - 4.
+Official transcripts from all colleges/universities attended (see Prerequisites section) - 5.
 Verification of observation hours (see Experience section)

 Additionally, the following information must be provided prior to a student's matriculation in the MAT program: